ZeroTwo71/topline_news_api/README.md

 # Topline News

-A modern news aggregator built with Next.js and Tailwind CSS, displaying the latest news from various categories and countries using the NewsAPI.org API.
+A modern news aggregator built with Next.js and Tailwind CSS, displaying the latest news from various categories using the NewsData.io API.

 ## Features

-- Browse news articles from multiple categories: business, science, and technology
+- Browse news articles from multiple categories: business, science, technology, entertainment, health, and sports
-- Switch between news sources from different countries: US and Indonesia
 - Responsive design that works on all devices
 - Clean, modern UI built with Tailwind CSS
 - Server-side data fetching for improved performance